 GWCT Scotland engages in a host of events with young people from across the country, promoting the conservation of game and wildlife with the use of practical science throughout the year.

-Every autumn term across Perth and Kinross for the last 14 years we have run the GWCT Art Competition with the help of the council.
-We invite pupils from both primary and secondary schools in the area to submit a piece of art work depicting a ‘game or wildlife species from the British Isles relevant to the Trust’s work’.
+Every autumn term across Perth and Kinross for the last 15 years we have run the GWCT Art Competition, with the help of P&K Council.
+We invite pupils from both primary and secondary schools in the area to submit a piece of artwork depicting a ‘game or wildlife species from the British Isles relevant to the Trust’s work’.

 The creations are judged by local artists and councillors before the prestigious prizegiving, a celebration of the great local talent.
 This will be rolled out into Aberdeenshire this year as we open the competition up to the Marr area.